 Carol was 42 years old when she was diagnosed with ovarian cancer.
-In the run-up to Ovarian Cancer Awareness Month, she talks about her diagnosis, the realities of treatment, and why she wants to show other women that there’s life after cancer.
-Sign up now to Start Making Noise this March.
+She talks about her diagnosis, the realities of treatment, and why she wants to show other women that there’s life after cancer.

 I didn’t know anything about ovarian cancer when I got it.
 The symptoms were so quiet – I had no idea I was walking around with tumours in me until it was almost too late.

 It was during a family holiday that I first noticed my stomach was swollen.
 At the time, we were all ill with tummy bugs, and I just thought the bloating was linked with this.
 When we got back I was still eating very little, so I decided to go to the GP.

 The first GP I saw thought it was a bug, but when it turned out not to be bacterial, I went to see another doctor.
 This time I was given an abdominal examination and that’s when the doctor felt a lump.